OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/WP1.md

 period: 1st reporting period
 wp: 1
 ---
 <section data-markdown data-separator="^---\n" data-separator-vertical="^--\n">
----

 ## Introduction

-Objectives
-Establish and maintain an effective contract, project, and operational management approach, ensuring
+The objective is to establish and maintain an effective contract, project, and operational management approach, ensuring
 ### Effective and timely implementation of the project
 ### Quality control of the results
 ### Risk and innovation management of the project as a whole